BruceBC/PhoneKit/README.md

 ## Usage

-Import PhoneNumberKit at the top of the Swift file that will interact with a phone number.
+Import PhoneKit at the top of the Swift file that will interact with a phone number.

 ```swift
 import PhoneKit